Legitimacy of new port union questioned

 The Maritime Union has 300 members at the port.

-Next story in National: Affordable housing plans awaited
+Next story in New Zealand: Affordable housing plans awaited

 Copyright © 2012, Radio New Zealand